cfkubo/rmq-workshop/docker/readme.md

 ## RabbitMQ workshop is designed to get hands on experience with OSS RabbitMQ on Docker.
-Clone this repo and move to rmq-workshop/docker folder to continue
+C

 ### Prequisites
 - Docker installed and running

+### Clone this repo and move to rmq-workshop/docker folder to continue
 ```
 git clone https://github.com/cfkubo/rmq-workshop
 cd rmq-workshop/docker
 ```

 ### LAB 1: Deploy RabbitMQ on Docker
+We will create a docker network named rmq-network and deploy RabbitMQ on it.
 ```
 docker network create rmq-network